Exim

 It is known for its simplicity and performance.

-It is easy to configure and maintain, making it a popular option for those who prefer a simpler approach to email management.
+It is easy to configure and maintain, making it a popular choice for those who prefer a simpler approach to email management.

-However, Postfix may lack the same level of customization that Exim offers, which can be a drawback in environments that require more detailed configuration.
+However, Postfix may lack the same customization capabilities that Exim offers, which can be a drawback for companies that require more detailed configuration.

 Sendmail